Camino de Costa Rica – Day 0

 We turned off the main road and soon were driving along vast banana plantations on dirt roads.
 We passed a few places where our “trail” crosses or parallels the road.
 It is going to be hot tomorrow.

 After dinner I joined a small group on a turtle tour.
 It was a beautiful night with stars aplenty, a little bioluminescence and a few fire flies, but alas we missed seeing a nesting leatherback by minutes.
+My boat ride back across the river didn’t show up, so I got a ride with the others in the group who graciously paddled me back across the river in their boat.

 We spent the night in our cabin, mosquito free and listening to the sounds of the surrounding jungle.